Tracing the adventure of ‘FoodonTV’ from Gujarat farms to getting millions of subscribers

 “We love Japan; it is top-notch,” she stated.
 “Japanese human beings are so sweet.
 Everyone we have met has been so excellent and helpful.
 We have also noticed Japanese humans always seem to be on time!”

 Some foreign enthusiasts took the time to learn about Japanese rugby and its roots.
-At a fan region in Kobe, they were brought to the western Japan town’s vicinity in the game via sorting out an exhibition introducing late Seiji Hirao, acknowledged in the united states as “Mr. Rugby.”
+At a fan region in Kobe, they were introduced to the western Japan town’s vicinity in the game by sorting out an exhibition introducing the late Seiji Hirao, acknowledged in the United States as “Mr. Rugby.”

-Toby Shannan, 50, and Sean Kennedy, 51, from Perth, Canada, have traveled to Japan for 8 days to watch six games.
-“It’s exciting how charismatic and handsome and what a leader (Hirao) turned into, he must’ve been interesting,” Shannan stated.
+Toby Shannan, 50, and Sean Kennedy, 51, from Perth, Canada, have traveled to Japan for eight days to watch six games.
+“It’s exciting how charismatic and handsome and what a leader (Hirao) turned into; he must’ve been interesting,” Shannan stated.

 “I’ve been to a World Cup earlier than, and they’re tremendous.
-You have humans from all around the international and remarkable sportsmanship — it is like a large celebration,” Shannan said.
+You have humans worldwide and remarkable sportsmanship- it is like a large celebration,” Shannan said.

-Rugby World Cup organizers stated in their record released in March 2018 that the match will bring in 437.2 billion yen ($four billion) in monetary benefits way to sales of tickets and items and spending with the aid of the as much as 400,000 predicted overseas site visitors.
+Rugby World Cup organizers stated in their record released in March 2018 that the match would bring in 437.2 billion yen ($ 4 billion) in monetary benefits due to sales of tickets and items and spending with the aid of as many as 400,000 predicted overseas site visitors.

-The legit Megastore selling World Cup gifts and garb for guys, ladies, and children have also seen overseas fans binge buying.
-A vendor at the store in Shinjuku in Tokyo stated overseas tourists normally pay tens of hundreds of yen to buy gadgets on one visit.
+The legit Megastore selling World Cup gifts and garb for guys, ladies, and children has also seen overseas fans binge-buy.
+A vendor at the store in Shinjuku in Tokyo stated that overseas tourists normally pay tens of hundreds of yen to buy gadgets on one visit.

-The World Cup fits had been held at 12 venues around Japan, from Hokkaido within the north to the Kyushu location in southwestern Japan.
+The World Cup matches were held at 12 venues around Japan, from Hokkaido in the north to Kyushu in southwestern Japan.